AI4LAM/awesome-ai4lam/README.md

 - [AI policies across the globe: Implications and recommendations for libraries](https://doi.org/10.1177/0340035223119617) by L.&nbsp;S. Lo in _IFLA Journal_, 49(4), 645–649, 2023.
 - [A principled governance for emerging AI regimes: lessons from China, the European Union, and the United States](https://link.springer.com/article/10.1007/s43681-022-00205-0) by R. B. L. Dixon in _AI and Ethics_, 3, 793–810, 2023.
+- [Principled Artificial Intelligence: Mapping Consensus in Ethical and Rights-Based Approaches to Principles for AI](http://dx.doi.org/10.2139/ssrn.3518482) by Fjeld et al, Berkman Klein Center Research Publication No. 2020-1, 2020.

 ### Frameworks